Hannah Ashworth: 2005–2010

 Hannah takes a trip to the MTV Europe Music Awards where she meets Matt and briefly dates him.
 Hannah starts dating Ash Roy, who gives her many gifts.
-Hannah becomes attracted to Justin Burton and Justin himself developed feelings for her.
+Hannah becomes attracted to Justin Burton (Chris Fountain) and Justin himself developed feelings for her.
 Justin and Ash compete for Hannah's affections.
 The two arrange a motorbike race.
 Hannah rides Justin's bike and crashes.
 Justin initially receives the blame for the accident until Leila and Justin expose Ash as being the one responsible because he had tampered with Justin's bike before the race.
 Consequently, Hannah dumps Ash and begins dating Justin.
 To get revenge, Ash hid food in Hannah's room to try to convince her family she was still ill.
 Hannah denies hiding the food, but admits she had a brief relapse with her bulimia, but she got herself back on track.

-Hannah and Justin planned on running away together until the return of Clare Devine.
-Clare sets fire to Warren Fox's nightclub The Loft.
+Hannah and Justin planned on running away together until the return of Clare Devine (Gemma Bissix).
+Clare sets fire to Warren Fox's (Jamie Lomas) nightclub The Loft.
 Clare was seen in many stunts taking place in the scenes.
 Hannah survived after Justin saved her whereas Warren died.
 Justin later received the blame for the fire and the pair tried to convince others that it was Clare who started the fire.
 Justin left Hollyoaks and left Hannah, believing it was what's best for her.
-Hannah's parents still did not believe her when she said she did not hide the food in her room which was planted by Ash, so she moved in with Nancy Hayton and Zoe Carpenter.
+Hannah's parents still did not believe her when she said she did not hide the food in her room which was planted by Ash, so she moved in with Nancy and Zoe Carpenter (Zoë Lister).

 Still feeling down after her split with Justin, Hannah got drunk and met band member Stav who took both her and Darren on a weekend to Denmark.
 Upon returning, Darren revealed that the pair had in fact got married.
 They later agreed to get their marriage annulled.
 However, Cindy told Darren (with whom she was planning to con Tony out of his money) that being married to Hannah he could regain control of The Dog.
 After realising this, Darren raced to Hannah and convinced her to re-think the annulment.
 Darren and Hannah eventually slept together and Hannah thought that this could lead to a proper relationship.
 Darren let her down by telling her she's too sensible for him.
-In September 2009, Ash's sister Leila told Gilly Roach it was Ash who planted the food in Hannah's room to make everyone think she had had a relapse.
+In September 2009, Ash's sister Leila told Gilly it was Ash who planted the food in Hannah's room to make everyone think she had had a relapse.
 Consequently, Suzanne and Hannah had a heart to heart and Suzanne apologised.